-The College of Justice provides instruction on both professional higher education level and vocational education level to students who hold a secondary school diploma and are interested in law, justice and safety of the society.
+The Prison Service College provides instruction on both professional higher education level and vocational education level to students who hold a secondary school diploma and are interested in law, justice and safety of the society.

-The College of Justice (CJ) of the Estonian Academy of Security Sciences (EASS) works in close cooperation with the Ministry of Justice.
+Prison Service College (CJ) of the Estonian Academy of Security Sciences (EASS) works in close cooperation with the Ministry of Justice.
 The core task of the Ministry of Justice is to plan and carry out the state’s legal and criminal policy, which would help maintain open and safe society, in which people know their rights and can be sure about the protection thereof.
-The College of Justice contributes, among other things, to the development of criminal policy through cooperation with the Ministry.
-The College of Justice also plays a part in analyzing, developing, and shaping the work of prisons.
+The Prison Service College contributes, among other things, to the development of criminal policy through cooperation with the Ministry.
+The Prison Service College also plays a part in analyzing, developing, and shaping the work of prisons.

-The work of prisons is coordinated by the Prisons Department of the Ministry of Justice, which is managed by the Deputy Secretary General for prisons, who is also the chairman of the Council of the College of Justice.
+The work of prisons is coordinated by the Prisons Department of the Ministry of Justice, which is managed by the Deputy Secretary General for prisons, who is also the chairman of the Council of the Prison Service College.

-Professional degree studies of all prison officers of Estonia are carried out at the College of Justice
+Professional degree studies of all prison officers of Estonia are carried out at the Prison Service College

 The most important stakeholder of the specialties of correction and prison officer is the Prison Service (Prisons Department of the Ministry of Justice and prisons).
-The future employer of the cadets is systematically and continuously involved in the everyday activities of the College of Justice, and the information exchange is operative and immediate.
+The future employer of the cadets is systematically and continuously involved in the everyday activities of the Prison Service College, and the information exchange is operative and immediate.

-Most of the employees working at the College of Justice have gained previous experience from working in prisons, and this enables them to understand the expectations of the cadets’ future employer very well.
+Most of the employees working at the Prison Service College have gained previous experience from working in prisons, and this enables them to understand the expectations of the cadets’ future employer very well.

 The mission of the Estonian Prison Service is to provide safe, reliable, and humane treatment to imprisoned people.
 The prison Service with its staff is there to guide the inmates to become law-abiding citizens and to protect the legal order.

 To ensure that appropriate treatment of inmates, and to encourage and support them, the officer should be competent in legal and social issues, have knowledge of psychology, and of different cultures and religions.
-The College of Justice provides its students with the opportunity to choose between four curricula.
+The Prison Service College provides its students with the opportunity to choose between four curricula.
 Education is provided on vocational and professional higher education level.

 The Prison Guard curriculum in a one-year course, based on secondary education (EQF level 4).
 The graduates have enough subject field knowledge and skills enabling them to supervise inmates and ensure security and legal protection in prisons.
 Significant parts of the curricula are connected with practical study and internship in prisons.
 Upon learning according to the curriculum for prison officers, one obtains a vocational education diploma and knowledge and skills for working as a prison guard.